mxstbr/mxstbr.com/src/pages/thoughts/tailwind.md

 **The key to Tailwind's popularity is the painstakingly constructed system of design tokens at the core of the framework.** The system's carefully selected constraints give developers _just_ the right guardrails.
 They make it obvious whether a choice is good or bad by offering only discrete steps.

 This does require some design _taste_, but most frontend engineers I know have developed that over the years of building user interfaces.
-Tailwind's sytem lets them turn that taste into implementation without requiring a lot of design _skill_ — it helps them cross ["the gap"](https://vimeo.com/85040589).
+Tailwind's system lets them turn that taste into implementation without requiring a lot of design _skill_ — it helps them cross ["the gap"](https://vimeo.com/85040589).

 Tailwind's system is a masterpiece of design.
 I, and many other developers all around the world, feel empowered by and love it.